D3lyth/lunar_glow/README.md

 The main code base for this project has come from the Boutique Ado walkthrough by [Code Institute](https://learn.codeinstitute.net), that I have then added, edited and removed some features and code.
 This will include the profiles app, the checkout and bag app and various other features of the website.

+The code for the footer has been based on and adapted from [Tim Nelson](https://github.com/TravelTimN) in this [html file](https://github.com/TravelTimN/iraqikurdistanguide/blob/main/templates/base.html).

 The product names and descriptions for various products and scent profiles were generated using AI - [ChatGPT](https://chat.openai.com/).

 Image credit can be seen below.

-The foooter base code has coome from

 ### Content